partageit/vegetables/documentation/write-documents.md

 Some content
 ```

-Simply, put Yaml between `---` and `---`.
+Simply, put YAML between `---` and `---`.
 It must be the first line of the Markdown document.

-It is also possible to define a specific menu, or complex metadata:
+It is also possible to define a specific menu, the page layout, or complex metadata:

 ```markdown
 ---